Consumer Rights and Consumer Protection

-Jonathan Rudnick managing partner of a consumer law firm that concentrates litigation on consumer cases (consumer fraud and lemon law) and personal injury claims, including class actions.
-A majority of the litigation involves bringing suit against car dealers and salesmen for violations of the Consumer Fraud Act.
+Jonathan Rudnick Esq was named as a Super Lawyer in NJ 2014-2019 and is also has been online faculty at lawline.com at various points lecturing on auto fraud Jonathan Rudnick managing partner of a consumer law firm that handles litigation on consumer cases (consumer fraud, consumer class actions and lemon law) and personal injury claims, including class actions.
+A majority of the litigation involves suing car dealers and salesmen for violations of the Consumer Fraud Act.
 The Law Office of Jonathan Rudnick LLC also litigates Lemon Law cases for those who have purchased or leased vehicles which have significant defects and who are trying to get the money back they paid for the car.

 Jonathan Rudnick, a consumer law attorney, has litigated consumer fraud cases against many of the state's largest dealerships, many home improvement companies, and various other business that have violated the New Jersey Consumer Fraud Act and been involved in unfair and deceptive acts and practices (UDAP).
 Call us for a consultation.

 The area of consumer litigation can be very tricky as there are extensive and lengthy sources of the state and federal law under which you can make claims.
-Claims can range from simple affirmative misrepresentations of fact, omissions of material fact in regulation violations.
+Claims can range from simple affirmative misrepresentations of fact, omissions of material fact and regulation violations.
 All these claims must be associated with, even if indirectly, to a measurable or ascertainable loss associated with a transaction or attempted transaction sustained by the plaintiff normally a consumer of goods.